GDP first quarterly estimate, UK: January to March 2026

 Gross operating surplus

-Total gross operating surplus (GOS) of corporations, excluding the alignment adjustment, fell by 0.8% in Quarter 2 2024 (Table 3), with increases in non-financial corporations.
+Total gross operating surplus (GOS) of corporations, excluding the alignment adjustment, increased by 1.1% in Quarter 1 2026 (Table 3).
+This is mainly because of an increase in private non-financial corporations (PNFC).

-Within GOS of corporations there is uncertainty around the full impacts of the Energy Bill Relief and Energy Price Guarantee schemes that affect the first half of 2023.
-This is because we do not have up-to-date quarterly information on the gross trading profits of businesses as these data are collected from HM Revenue and Customs and are available with a lag of approximately two years.
-As such we rely on contextual data (as outlined in our Profitability of UK companies Quality and Methodology Information) from other sources to inform these quarterly estimates.
+Estimates of non-financial corporations within the GOS of corporations remains subject to uncertainty.
+This is because we do not have up-to-date quarterly information on the gross trading profits of businesses.
+These data are collected from HM Revenue and Customs (HMRC) and are available with a lag of approximately two years.
+We rely on contextual data from other sources to inform these quarterly estimates, as outlined in our Profitability of UK companies quality and methodology information (QMI).

 Back to table of contents